pattonj/BereaConvo/README.md

 **Known Issuese**
-- The Berea Blue background does not set on About or Swag Activity.
-This is because WindowBackground does not work via the style for 2.2/2.3
 - Occasionally the image for the side menu does not tile as the XML layout specifies, but rather streches.
 This is a bug with Android and not the code.

 **Resources**